I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 - Style: The boots need to look good.

 “The standard construction for resoleable boots — the Goodyear welt — is both water resistant and hardwearing enough for almost any guy’s winter walking,” Nick says.
-“Especially If you pair them with some warm socks!”
+“Especially if you pair them with some warm socks!”

-But for this list of warm winter boots, we selected options that are even more water-resistant or more winter-friendly in other ways.
+But for this list of warm winter boots, I selected options that are even more water-resistant or more winter-friendly in other ways.
 Even though, to be clear, a boot like that with some thick socks is winter-ready enough for most guys.

 “You only need waterproof boots if you’re wading through water or standing in it fishing,” Nick explains.
 “The storm Goodyear welts we’re highlighting in this list are water resistant enough for any slushy puddle — plus, they’re resoleable, unlike waterproof boots.”